5 Questions and Answers About Radiofrequency Ablation

 3. How is the procedure done?

 Radiofrequency ablation reduces pain signals by interrupting the pain generating nerve.
-The process entails insertion of a small insulated needle next to painful nerves with a live video X-ray as guidance.
+The process entails insertion of a small insulated needle in proximity to painful nerves with a live video X-ray as guidance.
 The shaft of the small needle is mostly covered in a protective insulation to ensure the electric current targets only the necessary nerves.
 A doctor will then inject a local anesthetic to numb the area, and a radiofrequency conductor is used to heat the point of the needle for 90 seconds to destroy the nerve.

 4. How long does pain relief last?